defano/pig-tutorial/README.md

 In this tutorial, we'll be using Apache Pig to crunch our data.
 Pig is a scripting language that enables data scientists to analyze datasets using a reasonably simple scripting language (called, no less, *Pig Latin*) without regard to the reasonably complex, underlying map-reduce architecture.
 Pig compiles Pig Latin scripts into one or more map-reduce jobs that execute in the Hadoop environment.
 Think of map-reduce as Big Data's assembly language and Pig Latin as Big Data's C.

-#### Start the Pig editor in Hue

-1. Start by clicking the "Pig" icon in the button bar at the top of the page.

 #### Figure out which cameras generate the most revenue

 We'll start with a fairly simple task: For each camera (identified by its address), count the number of tickets issued by that camera in 2012.